Homepage / Excursion Guides / Telluride Transportation & Navigation Advice

 Telluride Transportation & Navigation Advice

+Planning a trip to Telluride?
+This remote mountain town is packed with adventure, but getting here—and getting around—takes a little know-how.
 Nestled in the heart of the awe-inspiring San Juan Mountains, Telluride beckons with its stunning vistas, historic charm, and a unique blend of outdoor adventures.
 Navigating this picturesque town, surrounded by towering peaks and steep slopes, requires a bit of insider knowledge.
 Telluride is a remote town, and you won’t find access to Uber or Lyft here (the apps exist here, but drivers are few and far between), but there are other transportation methods that make getting around Telluride easy.

-The hardest part about visiting Telluride is often getting there.
+The hardest part about visiting Telluride is often getting here.
 Unlike most of the Rocky Mountain ski towns, Telluride is quite far removed.
 Most visitors flying to Colorado arrive via Denver International Airport, which is more than 6-hours-drive through the mountains from Telluride.

 Getting Around in Telluride

-Using Public Transportation
+Telluride's Public Transportation

 The Galloping Goose is Telluride's public bus system and operates a loop around the town.
 The bus service is free, and it loops through town every 15 to 20 minutes.
 It's a reliable option for those looking to explore the town without the need of a car.
 It is especially handy on cold nights when you don’t want to walk home after dinner.